aaronngx/Leukemia_qksvm/README.md

 # Quantum Kernel SVM for Leukemia Classification

 A quantum machine learning project for classifying leukemia subtypes (ALL vs AML) using the Golub dataset.
-This project implements quantum-enhanced classification with angle encoding and supports **flexible backend configuration** for scaling from small (2-16 qubits) to large systems (32+ qubits).
+This project implements quantum-enhanced classification with multiple encoding strategies and supports **flexible backend configuration** for scaling from small (2-16 qubits) to large systems (32+ qubits).

 ## Overview